JNSlevin/ITTsGhostwriter/README.md

 #### Guildspecific
 ##### First choose the guild you would like to change the settings for!
 - Choose the date format for the date replacement
-- Set an application threshhold
+- Set an application CP threshold
   *most guilds will get a ton of empty applications, so some of them have a threshold of champion points where they accept the applicant anyway
+- Set an application achievement point threshold

 - Enable the chatmessage
   - Set the template
 - Enable the note